 What's so wrong with bouncing boobs?

-Structurally speaking, unfettered breasts cause women to bring their arms close to their sides, limiting motion and causing a rounding to the upper back.
-Many large breasted women complain of a dull, deep and mostly constant pain in their mid-back where the bra hooks in the back.
-Because of this structural imbalance, the neck is often extended in front of the body instead of directly over the body causing neck strain and can cause headaches.
-It's all inner connected.
+Many large breasted women complain of dull, deep and mostly constant pain in their mid-back where the bra hooks in the back.
+Because of this structural imbalance, the neck is often extended in front of the body instead of directly over the body causing neck strain and sometimes headaches.
+It's all connected.

-Thin bra straps can cause indentations in the shoulders magnified when the breasts are bouncing up and down.
-Over the course of years, these indentations can become permanent and leave the shoulders vulnerable to tears and shoulder dysfunction.
+Thin bra straps can cause indentations to the top of the shoulders due to the weight of the breast.
+Over years, these indentations can become permanent and leave the shoulders vulnerable to tears and shoulder dysfunction.